zcorpan/html-parser-book/manuscript/preface.md

 * **Implied tags/omitted tags.** Some tags are optional, and some tags are implied without being optional.
 This explains why, for example, it's not possible to nest an `<ul>` in `<p>`.
 This is discussed in the {% ref "parser", "Implied tags" %} section in {% ref "parser", "Chapter 3.
 The HTML parser" %}.

 * **`document.body` being null.** Before the `<body>` has been parsed, `document.body` is null.
-See {% ref "dom-manipulation", "Chapter 5.
-DOM manipulation" %}.
+See {% ref "scripting", "Chapter 4.
+Scripting complications" %}.

 * **Scripting and styling.** Knowing what the DOM will look like helps with working with the DOM with script or writing selectors in CSS.
 This has some overlap with implied tags.
 For example, `<tbody>` is implied in `<table>` even if that tag is not present.

 * **Writing correct HTML.** Knowing how the parser works may give you more confidence in how to write HTML.
 For example, a relatively common error is to use "`/>`" syntax on a non-void HTML element (`br` is a void element, `div` is not void), although that is not supported (it will be treated as a regular start tag, ignoring the slash).
-See {% ref "syntax", "Chapter 3.
+See {% ref "syntax", "Chapter 2.
 The HTML syntax" %}.

 * **Security.** For example, cross-site scripting (XSS) attacks sometimes target holes in sanitizers.
 Such attacks may be prevented by using an HTML parser-based sanitizer.
-See {% ref "implementations", "Appendix A. Implementations" %} for examples of such sanitizers.
+See {% ref "security", "Chapter 6.
+Security implications" %}.

 * **Web compatibility.** The HTML parser specification is known to be compatible with HTML as it is used on the web.
 When Opera implemented the specified HTML parser, it eliminated [20% of its web compatibility bugs](https://dev.opera.com/blog/opera-mini-server-upgrade/) (of any kind).